pozi/PoziConnectConfig/~Shared/SQL/M1 C Edits.md

 ## DEPI

-### Rule for C Edits
+### Rule

->Edit Code C is used for only updating the parcel based Council Reference number (Crefno).
+Edit Code C is used for only updating the parcel based Council Reference number (Crefno).
 This edit code can be used to populate or null a Crefno.

 ### Q&A